IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_group_manager.rst

     The time window in seconds to aggregate metrics prior to evaluation

-  min_membership_count (False, int, 1)
+  max_membership_count (True, int, None)
-    The minimum number of members in a managed instance group
+    (Required for new resource) The maximum number of members in a managed instance group

+  name (False, str, None)
+    instance group manager name

   manager_type (False, str, autoscale)